 Take Bergen Light Rail to Paradis.
 Walk up Birkelundsbakken hill until you reach the parking lot on the left.
 Walk down the path towards the Stave Church.
 This walk will take about 15 minutes.

 Take the bus from Bergen to the Paradis Bybanestopp.
 Stave Church is a 750m walk from this point.
-You can plan your trip and book your tickets online.

 Black Metal and Church Burnings in Norway – Black Metal Church Burnings